bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+  //Relational Databases is a series of tables consisting of columns of rows.
+Each table is somehow related to another table, through a foreign key.
+SQL is the code we use to pull the data from those tables.

 2. Why do tables need a `primary key`?

+  //We use a primary key so we can easily identify a record (one row) in a table.
+It doesn't necessarily have to be an integer, just some unique identifer.

 3. What is the name given to a table column that references the primary key on another table.

+  //The name that is given to a table that references a primary key is called the foreign key.
+These are used so we can pull information from a secondary table by calling the primary key that the foreign key represents.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+  //We need some sort of bridge table in order to have a many to many relationship.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.